-- Visit the Georgia Department of Law’s website for information on what to do if you are a victim of identity theft.
+- Visit the Georgia Department of Law’s website for information on what to do if you are a victim of identity theft, as well as information about how to protect yourself or your business from cybercrime.
 You can also click here for more tips on how to prevent identity theft from the Georgia Department of Law.
+Note: Stay up-to-date about COVID-19 scams here.

 - Georgia Legal Aid has compiled information on what identity theft is and how it can impact you.
 Their website also has quick links to forms that victims of identity theft will need.